Whole Wheat Hamburger Buns

 Instructions

-- Combine 8 oz whole milk, 1 oz unsalted butter, 1 ½ oz honey, 1 ½ teaspoons table salt and 1 large egg in a mixer bowl.
+- Combine the milk/butter with 1 ½ oz honey, 1 ½ teaspoons table salt and 1 large egg in a mixer bowl.
 Sprinkle 2 ¼ teaspoons dry yeast over the mixture.
 Mix on low speed to combine the ingredients.
 Add 5 oz whole wheat flour and mix until a thick batter is formed.

-- Add 1 ½ cups of the bread flour until the batter is very thick.
-Switch to the dough hook and add enough of the remaining bread flour until the dough clings to the hook and clears the sides of the bowl.
-Knead for 5 minutes to develop the dough.
+- Switch to the dough hook and slowly add 10 oz bread flour.
+Knead for 5 minutes to until the dough clings to the hook and clears the sides of the bowl.
 If working by hand add as much of the flour as you can then turn the dough out onto a floured surface and knead.

-- Turn the dough out onto a lightly floured surface and knead to form a smooth ball.
-Divide the dough into 8 equal portions.
+- Turn the dough out onto a lightly floured surface and divide the dough into 8 equal portions.
 Roll each portion to a ball and set them a parchment lined baking sheet.
 Use the palm of your hand to flatten each ball to a disc about 1" thick.

 - Cover the sheet pan and allow the rolls to rise until almost doubled in size (about 1 hour).
 Press a roll with your finger.
 If it springs right back it’s not ready, if the dent slowly fills in the rolls are ready to bake.